Achilles tendonitis occurs when the tendon that attaches your calf muscle to your heel bone becomes inflamed.

-- pain, tenderness, swelling or unusual warmth on the back of the heel,
+- Tightness or tenderness in one or both calf muscles either during or after running or walking, pain, swelling or unusual warmth on the back of the heel

 - Flexing your foot and ankle would cause discomfort and you would notice a limited range of movement in your foot and ankle too

 - If you suffer from this condition, even simply standing up can aggravate the pain in your Achilles and you may find it difficult to continue with day-to-day activities – or even just to wear your normal footwear

 - Running in worn-out shoes can increase your risk of Achilles tendonitis, as can running on hilly terrain

 - The pain can occur more frequently in cold weather than in warmer weather.
 Tight calf muscles can increase tendon strain

 - As with most sporting injuries, the best course of immediate action is to follow the RICE method (Rest, Ice, Compression, Elevation): Stop any physical activity and rest your injured leg for a few weeks.
 Apply ice to the sore area and use Enertor Recovery socks or some Tubigrip to compress and support the injury.
 Finally, elevate the leg using a footstool or cushions - ideally no higher than your hip when seated.
 The pain usually subsides after a few weeks of rest and only with gentle walking